joncox123/PyBoloPublic/README.md

 To change certain settings, including the key map, please open the following file in a text editor:
   ./_internal/PyBoloConfig.json
 See the end of this README for the key names.

+## How can I host my own server?
+To host a public server, your router needs to be configured to forward the server's listening port to the machine running your server.
+While PyBolo has support for UPnP to do this automatically, it's turned off by default in the settings because it doesn't seem to work reliably, mostly because UPnP itself is poorly designed.

+Regardless, the best method for port forwarding is to configure your router for "virtual server" or port forwarding by setting it to forward the TCP port used in the settings to the IP address of the machine running the server.
+Typically, this option is found in the WAN or LAN options of your router.
+The default port is 60805, over TCP.
+You should also give your machine a static IP on your network so that you don't need to reconfigure this setting.

 ## Which operating systems can PyBolo run on?
 PyBolo is written in Python, so it can run on almost any system, in principle.
 That said, I've tested it thus far on: Windows 10, Windows 11, macOS Big Sur (Intel), macOS Sonoma (arm64, Apple chip), Linux (Ubuntu 22.04 x86) and Android 14 on a Pixel 8 Pro.
 While iOS is theoretically possible, it will take more work and some of the tools (e.g. kivy) seem to have some issues currently.